zachwaugh/adventofcode/README.md

 # Advent of Code solutions
 - https://adventofcode.com/

+Most years I try to do Advent of Code, at least until I either get too busy with the holidays or I get bored because they stop being fun.
+Here's my answers for the years where I did it.

+## 2025
+Been writing TypeScript at work, so going with JavaScript this year (via Bun, but that's not necessary).
+Run each day (`bun day1.js`) to see the output.

 ## 2024
 Using Python.
 It's one the languages I don't know well at all and have never used in prouction.
 Like Zig, this is probably bad and non-idiomatic Python.
 All code here [2024](/2024/), run each day (`python3 day1.py`) to see the output.